-Castelbelbo is a cow, sheep, goat's milk cheese.
-Light, earthly, mushroomy notes, then a tangy very lactic finish with an elegant hint of barnyard.
-And no, I'm not really sure what exactly a barnyard tastes like at this point—I was just reading the label.
+Castelbelbo is a cow, sheep, and goat’s milk cheese.
+Light, earthy, mushroomy notes, then a tangy very lactic finish with an elegant hint of barnyard.
+And no, I’m not really sure what exactly a barnyard tastes like at this point—I was just reading the label.

 It’s definitely a bloomy-rind cheese but the consistency is a little thicker than a Brie, for sure.
 Most similar to a Robiola.

 I bought this delightful spelt loaf at my bakery.
 It’s really hard on the outside, and soft on the inside.
 I wouldn’t venture to say that this is a good combination, but it’s what I had.
 Generally, I recommend sweet breads with goat cheeses.
 Also, I would say whole grain, nutty, earthy breads for goat cheese.

 This cheese smells pretty awful—not any more awful than any other goat cheese; but, for some reason—as if by magic—these 3 milk, mixed-milk cheeses (goat + sheep + cow) smell a lot worse than any on its own, but together the taste tends to be a lot milder.